MicrosoftDocs/ai-builder/ai-builder-docs/byom-for-your-prompts.md

 - And 1,800 plus more in [Azure AI Foundry / Model catalog](https://ai.azure.com/explore/models?tid=72f988bf-86f1-41af-91ab-2d7cd011db47)

 You can access a diverse portfolio of AI models, including cutting-edge open-source solutions, industry-specific models, and task-based AI capabilities&mdash;all within the trusted, scalable, and enterprise-ready platform of Copilot Studio.
-With the native Azure AI Foundry integration, we bring the best capabilities from across our platforms into Copilot Studio to make it the one-stop hub to build agents.
+With the native Azure AI Foundry integration, we bring the best capabilities from across our platforms into Copilot Studio to make it your one-stop hub to build agents.

 Learn more in [Use your prompt actions in Copilot Studio](use-a-custom-prompt-in-mcs.md).